 Changes in growth can cause an appetite slump in children.
 During the first year, children grow rapidly.
-But after the first birthday the growth of the child slows down, and she may eat less food now.
-During this time, a decline in appetite is perfectly normal.
+But after that, the growth slows down, and they may eat less food.
+During this period, a decline in appetite is perfectly normal.

-Illness can often cause a significant loss of appetite in children.
-If your child is suffering from sore throat, stomach flu, diarrhea, headache, fever or other symptoms, then she may eat lesser than what she normally eats.
-Thankfully, most of the children recover their appetite when they get better.
+Illness can often result in a significant loss of appetite in children.
+If your child is suffering from a sore throat, stomach flu, diarrhea, headache, fever or other symptoms, then she may eat lesser than what she normally does.
+Thankfully, most children regain their appetite when they get better.

-Stress can have many negative effects on toddlers and young children, including loss of appetite.
-If you find your child is losing interest in eating or having a hard time sleeping, then she may be suffering from stress.
-To cure the poor appetite of your kid, you need to identify the cause of her stress and alleviate it.
+Stress can have many negative effects, including loss of appetite, on young children.
+If you find that your child is losing interest in eating or having a hard time sleeping, then she may be suffering from stress.
+To address your child’s poor appetite, you need to identify the cause of her stress and alleviate it.
 Some common causes of stress during childhood are:

 5. Anorexia Nervosa:

-Sometimes, in a bid to ape their screen idols children develop a psychological aversion to eating.
-They try to go without eating as long as possible.
-Even when they eat, they choose a low-fat food and later feel guilty about eating it.
-If you can relate your child to this food fad, she may be suffering from Anorexia Nervosa.
-You must take her to an eating disorder specialist.
-The specialist will tell you how to help your child regain a healthy appetite (1).
+Sometimes, in a bid to ape their screen idols, children develop a psychological aversion to eating.
+They try to go without eating for as long as possible.
+Even when they eat, they choose low-fat foods and later feel guilty about eating them.
+If your child is avoiding food or exercising more than she should, while losing weight drastically, she may be suffering from Anorexia Nervosa.
+An eating disorder specialist can tell you how to help your anorexic child regain a healthy appetite (1).

-Several medications can take a toll on your child’s appetite.
-If the pediatrician prescribed antibiotics for your child recently, chances are she may be suffering from a poor appetite.
-A loss of appetite in a child is a common side effect of antibiotics (2).
+If the child has been on antibiotics recently, her appetite could go down.
+A loss of appetite in a child is a common side effect of antibiotics and several other medicines (2).

-Anemia is another possible cause of the decline in appetite among children.
-A low iron count is common in kids who don’t consume an iron-rich diet.
+Anemia is another possible cause of the decline in a child’s appetite (3).
 Children suffering from anemia seem weaker, tired and irritable than others.
 If left untreated, anemia can interfere with your child’s development and school performance.
 Get a blood test done if you suspect anemia in your child.

 8. Intestinal Worms:

 Intestinal worms can cause loss of appetite in kids.
-Worms enter into the kid’s digestive system and live there like a parasite, causing intestinal bleeding, loss of appetite, dysentery, etc.
+Worms enter into the kid’s digestive system and live there as parasites, causing intestinal bleeding, loss of appetite, dysentery, etc.

 Tips To Prevent A Loss Of Appetite In Children:

-Here are some handy tips to prevent a loss of appetite in children:
+Here are some tips to prevent a loss of appetite in children:

-Offer food that is also a visual treat for your kids.
-You can present healthy foods in a delicious avatar.
+- Make the meals look interesting and a visual treat for your kids.
+You can present healthy meals in a delicious avatar.

-- Do not argue or scold the children during the mealtime.
+- Do not argue with or scold the children during the mealtime.